bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 b[1],... b[15] represent b[0]+256*b[1]+256^2*b[2]+...+256^15*b[16].

-An element x0 + x1\*i of GF(p^2) is represented on the wire by the concatenation of the encodings for x0 and x1, that is 32 bytes.
-Implementations will use whatever internal representation they desire, but we will describe the operations on elements of GF(p^2) assuming that x = x0 + x1\*i, where x0 and x1 are elements of GF(p).

-Let x and y be elements of GF(p^2).
-A point (x, y) on Curve4Q is serialized in a compressed form as the representation of y with a modified top bit to indicate which of two values of x it may be.
+An element x0 + x1\*i of GF(p^2) is represented on the wire by the concatenation of the encodings for x0 and x1.
+A point (x, y) on Curve4Q is serialized in a compressed form as the representation of y with a modified top bit to disambiguate between x and -x.

-This y value determines two possible x coordinates, the roots of the curve equation when y is substituted in.
-To determine the difference between these values we introduce an ordering.
-We order the elements of GF(p^2) as follows: to compare x = x0+x1\*i with y = y0+y1\*i assuming all coordinates are in [0, p) we compare x0 with y0, and, if they are equal, compare x1 with y1.
+To carry out this disambiguation we order the elements of GF(p^2) as follows: to compare x = x0+x1\*i with y = y0+y1\*i assuming all coordinates are in [0, p) we compare x0 with y0, and, if they are equal, compare x1 with y1.
 This is the lexicographic ordering